fATALeRRoR/phpbbLithuanianTranslation/3.2.x/README.md

 See more on https://www.phpbb.com/languages/apply.php

-All files are translated to lithuanian, except:
+All files are translated to Lithuanian, except:
 ACP (Administration Control Panel) is in English, because it is better for board administration.
-All english errors can be easily found on Google.
+All English errors can be easily found on Google.